Winter Warmth | Tips for a Cozy Home

 Looking for some easy to implement ideas?
 Start with your window coverings.
 These should be layered, just like your winter clothing.
 Blinds or shades will help with insulation, and lined drapes will help with drafts.
 During the daytime, take advantage of the natural warming ability of the sun by opening all curtains and blinds covering sunny windows.
 Once the sun goes down, quickly close up again to retain the warmth and to insulate against heat loss.

 Augment your furnace’s efficiency by replacing air filters monthly, moving large furniture away from air vents and radiators to ensure proper air flow, and refrain from “thermostat whiplash”— constantly adjusting the temperature manually, which can overwork your heating system and drive up your heating costs.
+You can ask a contractor for a heater repair, furnace repair or replacement.
 You may also need to upgrade your thermostat.
 Today’s smart technologies enable you to program thermostats (in some cases, even from your mobile phone) ensuring cozier temperatures at key times of the day—early morning so that you awaken to a warm house, and evenings after work through dinner and bedtime—while scaling back when the house is empty or everyone’s asleep.

 There is a Scandinavian saying that goes, “There is no bad weather, only unsuitable clothing.”
 This applies to home goods as well as clothing.
 Just as we’d hesitate to wear the breezy fabrics and styles of summer clothes in midwinter, our home’s “clothing” should also change with the season: flannel sheets, fleecy throws, and plush area rugs help create a toasty feel on cold winter nights.